After Monroe school exposure, WA budgets $1.6 million for study and removal of toxic lights

 “These are first steps,” said Rep. Gerry Pollet, D-Seattle, one of a handful of lawmakers who pushed for the funding.
 “If we have a report to the Legislature in December, we will have a first look at what standards need to be adopted to protect children’s health in schools, how to remediate and from there we will learn how much we need to fund.”

-An additional $1.5 million is earmarked for the state departments of education and ecology to remove fluorescent lights known to contain PCBs, which were banned by the EPA in 1979 but are suspected to linger in building material and light fixtures in aging campuses across the country.
+An additional $1.5 million is earmarked for the state department of education to remove fluorescent lights known to contain PCBs, which were banned by the EPA in 1979 but are suspected to linger in building material and light fixtures in aging campuses across the country.

 Those same lights leaked oily PCB liquids into classrooms at Sky Valley, releasing the chemical into the air and onto surfaces.
 At that campus alone, it cost more than $1.6 million to remove PCB-laden material once it seeped into carpets, furniture, air filters and other material.